 - Feedback and support for your business idea

 Job Fair Preparation

-Job fairs are an excellent way to meet a large number of potential employers at one time.
-Attending them is useful because it gives you an opportunity to network, pass out your resume, and improve your communication and interview skills.
+Job fairs are an excellent way to meet many potential employers at once—you can network, pass out your resume, and improve your communication and interview skills.

 This three-hour workshop prepares you to become successful in marketing your qualifications and skills at a job fair.
 Learn what to take with you, how to target potential employers, how to prepare a winning 30-second introduction, and how to follow up with employers.

 - How to present a professional appearance